spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 the same questions get asked over and over.
 Also as a developer you want to keep things [DRY] to save yourself (and the recruiter) a bit of time.

-Beginning a job hunt is quite daunting searching Google

 making a site, this is more for prospective employers rather than recruiters and although the majority of them will talk to you as